iesquivelcanaviri-coder/river-restoration-europe/README.md

 - GitLab for version control and CI/CD
 - Open environmental datasets

-## 🚀 Why CERN?
-CERN’s commitment to open science and global collaboration aligns with my values.
+## Commitment to open science and global collaboration aligns with my values.
 This project demonstrates:
 - Scientific rigor in data modeling
 - Environmental awareness and policy relevance
 - Technical proficiency in reproducible research

-## 📌 Next Steps
-- Add interactive dashboard (Streamlit or Dash)
-- Integrate water quality datasets
-- Publish results in a public notebook

----